 You can see the returns range from 6-7% p.a.
 Of course, the result may change for different assumed values of Simple Reversionary Bonus and Final Additional Bonus.

-Such low return of 6-7% over the long term does not look attractive.
+Such a low return of 6-7% over the long term does not look attractive.

 How does it fare?

-The safest PPF gives 8.1% p.a. at present (July 12, 2016).
+PPF gives 7.9% p.a. at present.
 Had you invested the premium amount for your child’s education in PPF, you would have ended up with a much higher amount.

 LIC New Money Back plan-25 years was a poor plan.
 However, LIC Jeevan Tarun borders on stupidity.
 Such plans simply do not make sense.